NoHidSe/Dummy-Guide-To-Privacy/Privacy/Phones.md

 IOS Proably Is A Fav In The Privacy Community Just One Problem Apple.
 We Can't Just De-apple Your Iphone But Still A Great OS For Basic Privacy

+censiCLICK has a Well Produced Video On How To Hardened It Right [Here](https://piped.tokhmi.xyz/watch?v=MGxKhrG2Vn4)

 ### Firewall

 [Lockdown](https://apps.apple.com/us/app/lockdown-privacy-vpn-proxy/id1469783711) Is The Most Popular Firewall In IOS As It Has The Most Features